plasne/llmbot-solution-accel/README.md

 - new topic. do you sell helmets?
 - goodbye

+To configure memory to use a SQL Server, you must set at least the following environment variable:

+- SQL_SERVER_HISTORY_SERVICE_CONNSTRING

+To configure inference to use an LLM, you must set at least the following environment variables:

+- LLM_CONNECTION_STRINGS
+- LLM_MODEL_NAME

+To configure inference to use Azure AI Search, you must set at least the following environment variables:

+- SEARCH_MODE=Keyword
+- SEARCH_ENDPOINT_URI
+- SEARCH_INDEX
+- SEARCH_API_KEY

 ## More Info

 These components can be used together or separately.
 For more information on each component or to see the many configuration items, see the READMEs in their respective folders.